chapel-lang/chapel/doc/sphinx/source/users-guide/base/forloops.rst

 Additional For-loop Capabilities
 --------------------------------

-For loops can be iterate over multiple iterands in a *zippered* manner, described on the next page.
-Note that it is also possible to exit early from for loops via the ``break`` statement, covered in a later section.
+For loops can be used to iterate over multiple expressions in a coordinated or *zippered* manner, described on the next page.
+Subsequent pages will also describe how to write iterator functions.
+Note that it is also possible to exit early from a for-loop via the ``break`` statement, covered later.

+..
+TODO: add links for these things as they come on-line